amibenson/solidity-qa/Solidity-QA.md

 ## (19) What is the difference between fallback and receive?

+In version 0.6.x, the fallback function was split into two separate functions:

+receive() external payable — for empty calldata (and any value) The receive() method is used as a fallback function if Ether are sent to the contract and no calldata are provided (no function is specified).

+fallback() external payable — when no other function matches (not even the receive function).
+Optionally payable.

+This separation provides an alternative to the fallback function for contracts that want to receive plain ether.

 ## (20) What is reentrancy?

+Reentrancy is a programming technique in which a function execution is interrupted by an external function call.
+Within the the logic of the external function call are conditions that allow it to recursively call itself before the original function execution is able to complete.

 ## (21) As of the Shanghai upgrade, what is the gas limit per block?